 The team will discuss the risks and benefits of the different options with you.
-For early stage cancers of the larynx, the outcomes of surgery and radiotherapy are very similar.
-So for many people, the chance of cure will be the same whether you have surgery or radiotherapy.
-Some people like to have surgery because it is done in one go and they don't like the idea of a long course of radiotherapy treatment.
-For other people, it is more important to try to keep their voice box intact, or they may not want to have an anaesthetic.
+You may be able to choose between trans-oral laser surgery, (also called endoscopic resection), or radiotherapy.
+The outcomes of this type of surgery and radiotherapy are very similar.
+Some people like to have surgery because it is done in one go.
+They don't like the idea of radiotherapy treatment 5 days a week for several weeks.
+Others may prefer radiotherapy which does not require a general anaesthetic.
 Everyone is different and so your doctors will discuss with you the treatment options in your case.

 The earlier laryngeal cancer is diagnosed, the easier it is to get it under control and possibly cure it.
 Your doctors will plan your treatment according to